 The important thing to remember is this: a credit card with a positive balance acts just like a checking account in YNAB.
-The positive balance is added to your To be Budgeted amount and you can budget it to various categories.
+The positive balance is added to your Ready to Assign amount and you can assign it to various categories.

-Once you’ve done that, budget any extra To be Budgeted money to other categories!
+Once you’ve done that, assign any extra Ready to Assign money to other categories!

-Once the balance is negative, YNAB will start moving money for budgeted purchases to the Credit Card Payment category.
+Once the balance is negative again, YNAB will resume moving money for budgeted purchases to the Credit Card Payment category.